Drew Sullivan: Professional career

 After leaving Villanova in 2003, Sullivan travelled to the Netherlands to sign a professional contract with leading Dutch club EiffelTowers from the city of Nijmegen.
-After just one season in the Netherlands, Andrew returned to his homeland and immediately signed for leading British Basketball League team the Newcastle Eagles in 2004.
+After just one season in the Netherlands, Sullivan returned to his homeland and immediately signed for leading British Basketball League team the Newcastle Eagles in 2004.
 Despite being pipped to the league title by just two points, "Sulli's" season was incredibly successful.
 Not only did he help his team win the Championship Play-offs in a 78–75 win over the Chester Jets, but he was also the game high scorer with 27 points and was named as the MVP of the Championship.

-Following an incredible debut season in England, the future was looking bright for the British talent, and despite receiving several offers to play on the European continent, Andrew opted to stay with the Eagles for another season, resigning for 2005–06, and it paid handsomely.
+Following an incredible debut season in England, the future was looking bright for the British talent, and despite receiving several offers to play on the European continent, Sullivan opted to stay with the Eagles for another season, resigning for 2005–06, and it paid handsomely.

 The Newcastle Eagles dominated the regular season, and conquered every tournament they participated in.
 First claiming the BBL Trophy with a 71–51 win over the Leicester Riders, Sullivan himself contributing with a game high 18 points, as well as 11 rebounds, 4 assists and 3 steals, which earned him the MVP award.
 The Eagles doubled their success with an 83–69 victory in the final of the BBL Cup against London Towers, with another 18 points, and also 2 blocked shots coming from the power forward.

 After capturing the League title, Newcastle then went on to win the Championship Play-offs to complete the "clean sweep" of trophies.
 Sullivan scored 19 points in the final, an 83–68 win against the Scottish Rocks at Birmingham's National Indoor Arena.
-To complete his victorious season, Andrew was also named as the BBL Player of the Year 2006.
+To complete his victorious season, Sullivan was also named as the BBL Player of the Year 2006.